developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - ***On*** causes device power to be automatically control and, if specified then tone or more of the following Managed Configurations should also be specified:

-    - **Power Configuration - Auto Power Off** to specify whether/how device power will automatically be turned off.
+    - **Power Configuration - Auto Power Off** to specify whether/how device power is automatically turned off.

-    - **Power Configuration - Auto Power On** to specify whether/how device power will automatically be turned on.
+    - **Power Configuration - Auto Power On** to specify whether/how device power is automatically turned on.